Lefty Sheehan: Remembering a WW II Hero

-By the mid-1940s, the German Luftwaffe was less threatening, according to my research, so Lefty’s plane was probably taken down by German flak.
+By the mid-1940s, the German Luftwaffe was fading, according to my research, so Lefty’s plane was probably taken down by German flak.
 Fired from ground-based guns exploding shells produced flying metal shrapnel in all directions often hitting planes like B-17s — which flew in formation and its shell wasn’t impenetrable.

 As a ball turret gunner (he was also a gunnery instructor), Lefty’s combat post was a tight one — a 4-foot wide Plexiglas sphere that hung from the bottom of the B-17.
-Armed with twin 50-caliber machine guns, the turret could rotate 360-degrees and protected the plane’s exposed underbelly.
+Armed with twin .50-caliber machine guns, the turret could rotate 360-degrees and protected the plane’s exposed underbelly.

-The family connection with me and Lefty is both complicated and interesting.
+The family connection with myself and Lefty is both complicated and interesting.
 Basically, we are the products of two brothers marrying two sisters (the Irish families lived across the street from each other on First Place in Brooklyn), according to my uncle Mike Sheehan (our family historian).

-Lefty’s parents, James E. Sheehan and Irene Ennis, were married in 1915.
+Lefty’s parents, James E. Sheehan, Sr. and Irene Ennis, were married in 1915.
 They had six children: Peggy (born in 1916) Midge (1918), Philip (1919); James, Jr. (1924); Bill (1926) and Mimi (1928).
-In 1918, Jim’s brother, George A. Sheehan, married Irene’s sister, Loretto (our side called her “Granny”).
+In 1918, Jim’s brother, George A. Sheehan, MD (my grandfather), married Irene’s sister, Loretto (our side called her “Granny”).
 The couple had 14 children: George, Arline, Joan (my mother), Jim, Jack, Patsy, Mary, Anne, Fran, Skip, Honey, Margie, Liz, and Mike.

 Due to the fog of war the Sheehan family would not acquire Lefty’s remains for nearly 5 years.
-While his obit appeared in the November 9, 1944 Brooklyn Daily Eagle, Lefty’s body was not returned to the family until August 6, 1949, according to another Brooklyn Daily Eagle story.
+While his obituary appeared in the November 9, 1944 Brooklyn Daily Eagle, Lefty’s body was not returned to the family until August 6, 1949, according to another Brooklyn Daily Eagle story.